 MCS Short Volume

-The Marcus Corporation (MCS) operates in the Communication Services sector, specifically the Entertainment industry, with a market capitalization near $531.4M, listed on NYSE, employing roughly 2,907 people, carrying a beta of 0.53 to the broader market.
-The Marcus Corporation, together with its subsidiaries, owns and operates movie theatres, and hotels and resorts in the United States.
+The Marcus Corporation (MCS) operates in the Communication Services sector, specifically the Entertainment industry, with a market capitalization near $759.0M, listed on NYSE, employing roughly 2,907 people, carrying a beta of 0.55 to the broader market.
+Operating primarily within the United States, The Marcus Corporation is a diversified enterprise focused on entertainment and hospitality.
 Led by Gregory S. Marcus, public since 1980-03-17.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.